rr326/core/homeassistant/components/ll_notify/README.md

                 event_data:
                     field1: val1
 ```

 ### Elsewhere
 `ll_notify` exposes several services and you can trigger notifications wherever you like.
 See below.

 ## Exposed services

 DOMAIN: `ll_notify`

 ### Services

 * success
 * error
 * warning
 * message
 * notify
 * alert
-* confim
+* confirm
 * dismiss_all

 ## Actions / "callbacks"

-Alertify uses callbacks after a notification is dismissed, or after a confim dialog is accepted or rejected. ll_notify instead implements 3 types of actions:
+Alertify uses callbacks after a notification is dismissed, or after a confirm dialog is accepted or rejected. ll_notify instead implements 3 types of actions:

 1. `call_service` - Call a hass service
 2. `fire_event` - Fire a hass event